Wilhelmine Halberstadt: Biography

-It was not only the Czar of Russia who had been impressed by her contributions.
-Frederick William III of Prussia had also become an admirer of her educational achievements in his Rhine Province, and was no doubt aware of her written works.
-He made arrangements to provide her with a pension, but when she became aware of the king's intentions, she quickly wrote to him asking if he would instead be willing to fund her new project.
+It was not only the Emperor of Russia who had been impressed by her contributions.
+Frederick William III of Prussia had also become an admirer of her educational achievements in his Rhine Province, and made arrangements to provide her with a pension.
+When Halberstadt became aware of the king's intentions, she quickly wrote to him, asking if he would instead be willing to fund her new project.
 Her plan was to select the most suitable girls from orphanages and train them to become elementary school teachers.
 Girls from higher social classes were not, she insisted, really suitable for work as elementary school teachers.
-There are suggestions that Halberstadt had been influenced by the ideas propounded by Swiss educationalist Johann Heinrich Pestalozzi.
-Her project was timely.
-The Prussian King had recently appointed the kingdom's first Minister for Education.
+Her project was timely, since the Prussian King had recently appointed the kingdom's first Minister for Education.
 Halberstadt's project met with approval and the Education Minister, Karl vom Stein zum Altenstein received instructions to look at her proposals sympathetically.
 Due to ongoing religious disputes in the Rhine Province it was still not possible to pursue the project in Trier.
-Towards the end of in 1822, Halberstadt relocated from to Berlin, where her protestantism was not a particular issue.

-In the end it was in Kassel that in 1823 she found the opportunity to set up an educational institution for daughters of the wealthy.
-By this time she had also found time to produce a second edition of her book "Ueber Würde und Bestimmung des Weibes, jungen Frauenzimmern gewidmet".
-There was also a new teaching book: "Schulbuch, als erste Uebung im Lesen und Denken, nach der Lautmethode.
-Ein Geschenk für fleißige Kinder." (loosely,"Textbook, as a first exercise in reading and thinking phonetically.
+In 1823, Halberstadt set up an educational institution for daughters of the wealthy in Kassel.
+She also published a second edition of her book "On the dignity and fate of women" and a new teaching book: "Schulbuch, als erste Uebung im Lesen und Denken, nach der Lautmethode.
+Ein Geschenk für fleißige Kinder." ("Textbook, as a first exercise in reading and thinking phonetically.
 A gift for industrious children").
-These two books were both widely welcomed, and the first of them was even translated into French.
-They provided the foundation for her first educational institution which soon had more than 100 pupils.
-Still in Kassel, in October 1831 she was able to pull together the money to launch the first "Halberstädtsche Free school" for poor girls.
-It thrived, and was taken over by the municipal schools board only in 1876.
-In 1833 she set up the "Halberstädtsche Fräuleinstiftung für vaterlose Töchter" ("Halberstadt young ladies' foundation for fatherless daughters").
-The number of educational institutions that she was able to set up grew, with two of them funded from her own resources.
-In order further to increase the money available to her foundation she also launched a monthly journal in 1835, which appeared in German, French and English, and which she named the "Ehrentempel europäischer Classiker" ("Honoured temple of European classics").
-She lived long enough to see her foundation grow and flourish.
+These two books were both widely welcomed, and the first of them was translated into French.
+In October 1831, she opened the first "Halberstädtsche Free school" for poor girls, followed by the "Halberstädtsche Fräuleinstiftung für vaterlose Töchter" ("Halberstadt young ladies' foundation for fatherless daughters") in 1833.
+The schools enjoyed great success for decades, and was taken over by the municipal schools board in 1876.
+To fund these two schools, she launched the "Ehrentempel europäischer Classiker" ("Honoured temple of European classics") monthly journal in 1835, which appeared in German, French and English.
 Through her foundation thousands of children were educated, clothed, fed and trained for life.